kko3ch/diary-app/README.md

 # Diary Application

-- This application to journal events.
+- An application for jouraling events.

 ## Username